diananirea/CodeAlpha_Unemployment-analysis/README.md

  - Seaborn (for advanced statistical visualizations) How to Run
 Ensure you have the necessary Python libraries installed (pandas, matplotlib, seaborn).
-Download the Unemployment in India.csv dataset.
-Open the Jupyter/Colab notebook (your_notebook_name.ipynb).
-Run all cells sequentially to reproduce the analysis and visualizations